 - 2. State travel guidelines will not allow reimbursement for travel at rates higher than contract rates (TAC, Title 34, Part 1, Ch 20, Subchapter E, Division 2, Rule 20.411).
 When possible, please make reservations at least 21 days in advance of travel. - 3.
 Airfare will be charged to the agency central billing account (CBA), but rental car charges are paid by an individual's charge card to be reimbursed at a later date. - 4.
 State contracted vendors must be used for car rental unless an exception exists and noted on the travel report.
 The approved exceptions are listed on page 4. - 5.
-Vendors currently under contract for car rental are Avis, Enterprise and Hertz.
+Vendors currently under contract for car rental are Avis, Budget, Hertz, and Enterprise.
 Loss damage waiver (LDW) coverage is included in the contract rate.
 Additional insurance obtained is not reimbursable.
 TREC rate identifier codes for car rentals: - a.
 Avis F329 - b.
-Enterprise TX329X - c.
-Hertz 2120329 - 6.
+Budget T184329 - c.
+Hertz 2120329 - d.
+Enterprise TX329X - 6.
 Original receipts are required for airfare and car rentals.
 Submit the electronic ticket received from the airline with your travel report, even if it was charged to the central billing account. - 7.
 Gas for rental cars is reimbursable.
 Please remember to fill the rental car before returning it to the rental agency.
 Receipts are required for reimbursement of gas costs for rental cars. - 8.
 Taxi receipts should be provided if more than \$25 per trip.
 Point-to-point itemization of each trip should also be provided. - 9.
-Tips or gratuities are not reimbursable. - 10.
+Actual cost of transportation provided by a network transportation driver (Uber, Lyft, etc.) if incurred to conduct state business and if it was the most cost-effective mode of transportation available considering all relevant circumstances, will be reimbursed if personal or rental car are not available. - 10.
+Tips or gratuities are not reimbursable. - 11.
 To ensure the conservation of state funds, the most cost effective form of travel shall be used.
 For example, renting a car versus driving a personal vehicle.
 Please document extenuating circumstances, which may require a more expensive form of travel, in advance where feasible.
-See page 4 for statutory reference. - 11.
+See page 4 for statutory reference. - 12.
 A Mileage vs. Rental Car calculation tool, located at the website below, will help you estimate which mode of transportation is the most cost effective.